ToyeAk/my-first-remote-repo/README.md

 But you'll be able to read this on GitHub when we put it onto a GitHub remote!
 But now it *is* on GitHub as a remote repository!
-Hi, my name is Toye Akinoso and i live in birmingham
+Hi, my name is Toye Akinoso and i live in birmingham and im a twin